networking101/microcorruption/Chernobyl/README.md

 (hex) 42424242 324000ffb0121000
 ```

 Now to add the address to point to the run function's return address.
-From Algiers, we know that the free command will try to combine contiguious unallocated blocks of memory so larger blocks can be allocated for future use.
+From Algiers, we know that the free command will try to combine contiguous  unallocated blocks of memory so larger blocks can be allocated for future use.
 This is how the unlink exploit lets us write data to a memory region of our choice.
-We cannot combine the block forward becuase the next pointer is needed for the malloc call that we had to address earlier.
+We cannot combine the block forward because the next pointer is needed for the malloc call that we had to address earlier.
 We will need abuse the previous pointer field.
 The field that will contain our new return address the size in the heap block metadata.
 This means we want to point the previous address to 0x43f2, 4 bytes before the return address back to main.
-When we update the 6th entry we also need to generate a hash value that puts our block in the correct location.
+When we update the 6th entry, we also need to generate a hash value that puts our block in the correct location.
 This time the spare byte is 0x45.
 Our new exploit will look like this:

 ```
 new AAAAAAAAAAAAAAAA 0